prsai/ibotg/README.md

 * media user: it's the user on IRC that shows media URLs (see media support section) for history messages (via private messages), as it's not possible to show the URLs inline (by each contact) as on regular messages.
-Both ircnick and telegram_name must be the same.
+Both ircnick and telegram_name must be the same, username should be empty.

 **channel list:**